 Conscripted as a teenager, Remarque served on the Western Front until he was injured.
 He spent the remainder of the war in the hospital.

-Remarque is best known for his novel All Quiet on the Western Front, a story that focuses on the mental and physical conditions soldiers encountered at the front.
-The majority of the main characters in the story were teenagers as Remarque had been, their hopes and dreams dashed by the war.
+Remarque is best known All Quiet on the Western Front, a story that focuses on the mental and physical conditions soldiers encountered at the front.
+The majority of the main characters in the story are teenagers, as Remarque had been, their hopes and dreams dashed by the war.
 The sequel, The Road Back, deals with soldiers trying to readjust to civilian life.
 Its theme of disillusionment and post traumatic stress was based on Remarque’s own experience.

 Updated: 23 October 2020